Aaron-Bopp/TIM/40_Evergreens/The more mistakes you've fixed the more bad decisions you can afford.md

 ##### Repeatedly failing and fixing it gives you the right to make bad decisions.

-A bad decision for a beginner is not the same a bad decision for an expert.
+A bad decision for a beginner is not the same as a bad decision for an expert.
 A bad decision for an expert is one that takes away their time from the most meaningful tasks for less fruitful or fullfilling tasks: [[Powerful tools make dangerous toys]]

 A bad decision for a beginner is one the will not teach them how to succeed or teach them to make more mistakes. [^1] A hard rule may be the more difficult path but will setup future success.
 Hard disciplines breed masters, easy disciplines attract wannabes.